talhafayyaz123/medium-blog/docs/architecture.md

 ## Hexagonal Architecture

-NestJS Boilerplate is based on [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).
+NestJS Boilerplate is based on [Hexagonal Architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>).
 This architecture is also known as Ports and Adapters.

 ![Hexagonal Architecture Diagram](https://github.com/brocoders/nestjs-boilerplate/assets/6001723/6a6a763e-d1c9-43cc-910a-617cda3a71db)

-## Motivation

-The main reason for using Hexagonal Architecture is to separate the business logic from the infrastructure.
-This separation allows us to easily change the database, the way of uploading files, or any other infrastructure without changing the business logic.
+## Benefits of Using Hexagonal Architecture

+### Benefits for Database Interactions

+#### 1. Decoupled Business Logic and Data Access

+**Benefit**: Business logic is separated from data access code, making it easier to modify or replace the database without impacting the core application logic.
+**Analogy**: It's like having a universal remote control for different TV brands.
+You can switch TVs without needing to learn a new set of controls, as the remote's interface remains the same.

+#### 2. Enhanced Testability

+**Benefit**: With database interactions abstracted behind interfaces, it's easier to mock the database during testing, leading to more reliable and faster tests.
+**Analogy**: Imagine practicing chess moves on a digital chessboard that lets you simulate any scenario without the need for physical pieces.
+This allows you to test different strategies quickly and effectively.

+### Benefits for Third-Party Integrations

+Given this project will involve a lot of 3rd party integrations, so it can pay off there as well.

+#### 4. Isolated and Replaceable Integrations

+**Benefit**: Third-party integrations are modular and can be easily swapped out without affecting the core business logic.
+**Analogy**: Think of the third-party services as plug-and-play USB devices.
+You can unplug one and plug in another without needing to change the computer's operating system or applications.

+#### 5. Improved Testability and Reliability

+**Benefit**: Abstracting third-party services makes it easier to create mock versions, leading to more reliable and faster testing.
+**Analogy**: It's like using a flight simulator to train pilots.
+The simulator provides a safe and controlled environment to test various scenarios without the risks and costs associated with actual flights.

 ## Description of the module structure